Jilian0717/LO_user/tracer_budget/extract_budget_terms/README.md

   calculate <ins>DO production</ins> from photosynthesis, <ins>DO consumption</ins> from water column remineralization & nitrification and sediment SOD, <ins>air-sea O2 exchange</ins>, and <ins>DO\*Vol</ins>

-  it takes around 3.5 hr to run for 1 month.
+  it takes around 3.5 hr to run for 1 month extraction.

 - get_TNTempVol_Denitri_AirSeaHeat_1.py